anthonyde/unixbar/README.md

 For more information see the examples in the `contrib` directory.
 You can symlink these files from 'lib' to use them in your own configuration.

-### Views
+### Viewers

-Views are functions that control how data is presented.
+Viewers are functions that control how data is presented.
 They are defined in the `config` subpackage and accept worker data as input.
 This data is populated from an internal cache by parameter name.
 Each viewer can print 'key=value' strings containing formatted data which is cached internally for